tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 #### IAM Roles: (Optional step - if IAM role exists then skip this step)

-First, we need to add S3 permissions to the DeepLens Lambda role so the lambda on the device can call Put Object into the bucket of interest.
+First, we need to add S3 permissions to the DeepLens Lambda role so the Lambda on the device can call Put Object into the bucket of interest.

 Go to [IAM Console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home)